AndersDeath/diary2/README.md

 So, Luckily I finished with all tasks for today.
 It's nice.
 It's good job.
 I am very satisfied of this day.

+# 17 June 2022 - Saturday - Yerevan

+We are goint to Sevan lake.
+Defenetly it will be bus drive.